tetrapod00/godot-docs/tutorials/3d/environment_and_post_processing.rst

 *This feature is only available when using the Forward+ backend, not Mobile or Compatibility.*

-As mentioned in the **Ambient** section, areas where light from light nodes does not reach (either because it's outside the radius or shadowed) are lit with ambient light.
+As mentioned in the `Ambient light`_ section, areas where light from light nodes does not reach (either because it's outside the radius or shadowed) are lit with ambient light.
 Godot can simulate this using VoxelGI, ReflectionProbe, the Sky, or a constant ambient color.
 The problem, however, is that all the